-Let's start with a short, to the point lesson about email history, then dive into various email width and size limitations all backed with tests and actionable advice.
+Let's start with a short, to the point lesson about email history, then dive into various email width and size limitations, all backed up by tests and actionable advice.

 Email is roughly as old as the Internet itself.
-Both started their roots in the 1960's and it took them quite a while to reach regular people.
-They spread hand-in-hand to simple households in the 1990's.
+Both started their roots in the 1960's, and it took them quite a while to reach regular people.
+They spread hand-in-hand to households in the 1990's.

-IRC, some websites and email.
-That was Internet for all of us back then.
+IRC, a few websites, and email.
+That was the Internet for all of us back then.